rupinas/LAPINE/docs/use.rst

 How to use LAPINE
 =================

 All LAPINE code must be run in the Conda virtual environment built during the installation process.
 However, as an exception, the network embedding process must be executed in the BioNev virtual environment.
+Please execute the python files in the order described below.

-Download data
+1.Download data
 -------------

 Run data_downlaod.py in your virtual python environment (above 3.7.2) constructed by ``conda`` to download all necessary files from the public database.